Adam Rooks: Background

 Rooks was born in Kingston upon Hull, East Riding of Yorkshire, England.
-Rooks played for Holderness Vikings Skirlaugh and east hull, along with England against France and wales winning both.
+Rooks played for Holderness Vikings Skirlaugh and East Hull, along with England against France and Wales, winning both.
 Rooks changed from the terraces to the pitch with Hull Kingston Rovers as he and his family are big supporters of the team, from his grandmother to his little sister they all have a passion for the club.
-Rugby all started off because of his father getting him into it at a very young age, edging him in to join the club Holderness Vikings since then he fell in love with it and decided that was what he wanted to do with his life.
-He was scouted after moving from Skirlaugh ARLFC to East Hull and then onto the City Of Hull Academy which before that he represented his country against Wales and France, playing for England’s under 15’s and 16’s.
+Rugby all started off because of his father getting him into it at a very young age, edging him in to join the club Holderness Vikings; since then, he fell in love with it and decided that was what he wanted to do with his life.
+He was scouted after moving from Skirlaugh ARLFC to East Hull and then on to the City Of Hull Academy which before that he represented his country against Wales and France, playing for England's under 15's and 16's.
 Rooks played his amateur rugby league for East Hull and the Skirlaugh Bulls, going onto then become a product of the City of Hull Academy System,} along with being in the under 15's and 16's for England.
 Rooks has represented his home county of Yorkshire at Origin level and the England Academy Squad at international level.